Expectations from the College regarding remote teaching and online pedagogy.

 Anxiety can impact all aspects of attention and focus.
 Consider building time and redundancy into your remote curriculum, assessments and messaging to students.

-As previously discussed, our students’ lives have been upended--not only are they experiencing a shift in their educational program, they have also experienced a radical change to their living arrangements and separation from their close relationships with friends and peers.
-It will take them time to adjust.
-We ask that you approach the remainder of the semester with patience and compassion.
+As discussed since our initial transition to remote learning in March 2020, our students’ lives have been upended—not only are they experiencing a shift in their educational program, they have also experienced a radical change to their living arrangements and separation from their close relationships with friends and peers.
+We ask that you approach the semester with patience and compassion.
 We do not ask that you modify your standards, but you may need to adjust your expectations for the time and support that your students will require in order to meet your standards.
-This is especially true for the first week of remote teaching.
-Some of our students will be beginning their journeys home late this week, and will not be ready to attend classes early next week.
-We will communicate with students that if they are going to be late “returning” for the remainder of the Spring semester, they must let their professors know.
-We would ask that you consider a late return due to the hardships imposed by an unexpected mid-semester relocation to be an excused absence, and that you work with the student to allow them to make up the work that they missed.